-How to connect a storage device to MASV
+How to connect, edit, and remove a storage device integration in MASV

-Learn how to integrate MASV with local storage devices and online block storage—Amazon EC2 storage, NAS, SAN, and more
+Learn how to integrate MASV with local storage devices and online block storage—NAS, SAN, and more

 You can integrate MASV with your on-premises storage, such as NAS (network-attached storage) and SAN (storage area network) devices, as well as cloud block storage.
 For example, you can integrate MASV with your Amazon EC2 (Elastic Compute Cloud) storage, such as Amazon EBS (Elastic Block Storage) and Amazon EFS (Elastic File Storage).
 With the addition of MASV Storage Gateway technology, MASV evolves from an amazing file transfer solution into an ideal central ingest solution.